Need to come up with a creative Valentines card that your kids can help make? Create these easy sucker Valentines card flowers for a colorful bouquet.

 Valentines Day has many complicated connotations associated with it.

-Update: I created these fun DIY scratch art cards that work great for both girls and boys!
-This is a great non-candy alternative too, in case you are trying to avoid so many sweets.
+If you are looking for another Valentine’s Day card idea, check out my tutorial for DIY scratch art cards!
+They are a great non-candy alternative too, in case you are trying to avoid so many sweets.

 Steps for making Valentines Card Flowers